chris-pearce/scally/components/README.md

 [**Objects**](../objects/) should be treated the same as layout modules in that they should always be used if they can.
-The difference is that objects should be `@extend`'d within the component partial to avoid having object classes littered in the component's HTML.
+The difference is that objects should be `@extend`ed within the component partial to avoid having object classes littered in the components HTML.
 This allows components to be more easily updated and keeps a component self-contained.
-However this isn't always possible so this rule is not set in stone.

-The pagination component (demo'd above) is `@extend`ing the [**List inline**](../objects/_o-list-inline.scss) object and one of it's modifiers, like so:
+The pagination component demo'd above is `@extend`ing the [**List inline**](../objects/_o-list-inline.scss) object and one of it's modifiers, like so: